 It takes some time and effort to do that kind of research when you’re applying for a lot of jobs at once but it shows a hiring manager that you are interested in their specific job and that will set you apart from other applicants with more generic letters.

 Don’t Talk Like a Robot Butler

-You want the tone of your cover letter to be respectful and somewhat formal, this isn’t a text to your best friend, but you don’t want it to be sooo formal that you don’t sound human or sound like a time traveler from the Edwardian age.
+You want the tone of your cover letter to be respectful and somewhat formal, this isn’t a text to your best friend, but you don’t want it to be so formal that you don’t sound human or sound like a time traveler from the Edwardian age.
 “I do so most earnestly desire to secure a position with your most esteemed place of business kind sir or lady.”

 No one wants to work with that weirdo.

-On the Other hand, you might want to ban the buzzwords.
-Don’t use phrases that have been so often overused that they no longer have meaning; stuff like “team player,” “thinks outside the box,” or “detail oriented.”
+On the other hand, you might want to ban the buzzwords.
+Don’t use phrases that have been so often overused that they no longer have meaning; stuff like “team player,” “thinks outside the box,” or “detail-oriented.”